NicholasChua/that-socs/README.md

-VIRUSTOTAL_API_KEY=YOUR VIRUSTOTAL API KEY IPINFO_API_KEY=YOUR IPINFO API KEY ABUSEIPDB_API_KEY=YOUR ABUSEIPDB API KEY
+VIRUSTOTAL_API_KEY=YOUR VIRUSTOTAL API KEY IPINFO_API_KEY=YOUR IPINFO API KEY ABUSEIPDB_API_KEY=YOUR ABUSEIPDB API KEY ALIENVAULT_API_KEY=YOUR ALIENVAULT API KEY
 ```

-2. Replace `YOUR VIRUSTOTAL API KEY`, `YOUR IPINFO API KEY`, `YOUR ABUSEIPDB API KEY` with the respective API keys you obtained in the previous steps.
+2. Replace `YOUR VIRUSTOTAL API KEY`, `YOUR IPINFO API KEY`, `YOUR ABUSEIPDB API KEY`, `YOUR ALIENVAULT API KEY` with the respective API keys you obtained in the previous steps.

 3. Ensure that the `.env` file is in the root directory of the project.